• Skip to primary navigation

 Mixed drinks can be classified as alcoholic or non-alcoholic and served either straight up or over ice.

-Finally, it is worth noting that while the terms cocktail and mixed drink are used interchangeably sometimes, they have distinct differences.
+Finally, while the terms cocktail and mixed drink are used interchangeably sometimes, they have distinct differences.

 So next time you order a mixed drink or cocktail at the bar, know the difference.